statechannels/statechannels/packages/web3torrent/notes/channels-integration.md

 ## Paid streaming extension

 We wrote a small extension to the BiTorrent protocol that allows for extra information to exchanged between torrenting peers: sufficient for them to run a state channel.
+The extension also allows requests to be intercepted, and the flow of data between peers to be controlled.

 ## Payment channel client